MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-managed-identities-with-scom-mi.md

 - **Principal ID** - The object ID of the service principal object for your managed identity that is used to grant role-based access to an Azure resource.

-- **Service Principal** - An Azure Active Directory object, which represents the projection of an Azure Active Directory application in a given tenant.
+- **Service Principal** - An Azure Active Directory object, which represents the projection of an Azure Active Directory application on a given tenant.
 For more information, see [Service principal](/azure/active-directory/develop/developer-glossary#service-principal-object).

 ## Managed identity types